 Premantura to Ljubljana

 The non-stop rain finally came to a halt at about 02:30 (not that it disturbed my sleep in any way you understand) and then restarted at about 07:30.
-We had a bit of a lie-in as there was nothing much to get up for.
-So up to the shower block wearing my dressing gown with my Mac over it to keep me dry, toilet bag and towel.
+We had a bit of a lie-in as there was nothing much to get up for, then up to the shower block wearing my dressing gown with my Mac over it to keep me dry, toilet bag and towel.

 Yesterday The Chef had committed the cardinal sin and got wet.
 Her shoes were soaked through.
 How she ever imagined her suede-looking slipper-lookalikes could ever be water proof is beyond me.
 If it were not for the fact she had more washing up to do she'd be on the naughty stool.

-Luckily she had a pair of trainers in the locker at the back (I didn't like to ask her why she hadn't worn them yesterday) so I told her we'd leave the wet shoes in the bathroom to dry whilst we were out, she'd wear the trainers and if they worked - fine, if they didn't she was to say so and we'd fix her up with something else (I'd spotted a 'North Face' outdoor clothing shop in town).
+Luckily she had a pair of trainers in the locker at the back (I didn't like to ask her why she hadn't worn them yesterday) so I suggested we'd leave the wet shoes in the bathroom to dry whilst we were out, she'd wear the trainers and if they worked - fine, if they didn't, she was to say so and we'd fix her up with something else (I'd spotted a 'North Face' outdoor clothing shop in town).

 On departing the vehicle I noticed that our nice German neighbours had already left, I had heard somebody leave at about 07:30, so I guess it was them, understandably hacked off with the weather and now heading for Dubrovnik - good luck to them.